Learn Ways to Beat Stress

-Stress is modern man's constant enemy.
-As life becomes more and more hectic, people work longer hours under greater time constraints, with less recreation time.
-Consequently more and more people struggle to cope with their stress levels.
+Prolonged stress is a silent killer in modern society.
+As life becomes more and more hectic, people often work longer hours under greater time constraints, and with less recreation time.
+Consequently, more and more people struggle to cope with their stress levels.

-- Causes of stress - physical changes that occur in the body as a result of stress, short term and long term problems, cumulative affect of stressors.
+- Learn about causes of stress - physical changes that occur in the body as a result of stress, short term and long term problems, cumulative affect of stressors.

-- Understanding relaxation - fostering an easy living attitude, putting stressors behind you -forgiving yourself.
+- Understand relaxation - fostering an easy-living attitude, putting stressors behind you, forgiving yourself.

-- The impact of diet and lifestyle factors on stress.
+- Improve diet and lifestyle to lower stress.

 This course prepares the graduate to manage their own stress, and support others to manage their stress.